The Temple to Athena

 The Temple to Athena is a fantasy role-playing game adventure published by Dimension Six in 1980.

 Contents

-The Temple to Athena is a "generic" adventure (one that was not designed for a specific game system such as AD&D or Tunnels & Trolls) set at a temple in the middle of a large swamp.
+The Temple to Athena is a "generic" adventure (one that was not designed for a specific game system such as Advanced Dungeons & Dragons or Tunnels & Trolls) set at a temple in the middle of a large swamp.
 Although it can be played as a stand-alone adventure, it can also be treated as the direct sequel to another Dimension Six adventure, Mountain of Mystery.
 In this case, the player characters are teleported from the Mountain of Mystery setting directly to the temple in this adventure.

 The adventure involves a series of quests that the adventurers agree to do for various groups and characters they meet on the way to the Temple to Athena.

 Publication history

 Dimension Six, based in Englewood, California, appeared in 1980 and published a number of products that year for fantasy role-playing including Furioso, The Nine Doctrines of Darkness, and Mountain of Mystery.
 Later the same year, they also published a sequel to Mountain of Mystery, a 24-page saddle-stapled softcover book titled The Temple of Athena, designed by Ken Ritchart, with artwork by Michael Carroll, Ray Schelgunov, Jr., and Vandy Vandervort.